foskyblue/disaster_response_pipelines/README.md

    *python models/train_classifier.py data/disaster_response.db models/disaster_response_pickle.pkl*

    to train a classifier and save the results to a pickle file.
-5. To start web app, run the command:
+5. To start web app, uncomment lines 50-55 in app/run.py and run the command:

     *python app/run.py*